Anders Bille

 Anders Bille (19 March 1600 – 10 November 1657) was the Danish Rigsmarsk, the officer leading the entire armed forces of Denmark, from 1642.

-From 1635 to 1643 he was the Governor of Ösel (Saaremaa).
+From 1635 to 1643, Bille was the Governor of Ösel (Saaremaa).

-He was mortally wounded in the defence of Fredriksodde during the Northern Wars against Sweden, and died after a few days in captivity.
+Bulle was mortally wounded in the defence of Fredriksodde during the Northern Wars against Sweden, and died after a few days in captivity.
 He was a member of the Bille family.